m-minasyan/youtube-hide-watched-video-extension/docs/frontend-guidelines.md

 - Theme toggle with sun/moon icons
 - Clear toggle switches with three states (Normal, Dimmed, Hidden)
 - Individual mode selector for per-video hiding
+- Collapsible sections for Watched Videos and Shorts with dropdown functionality
-- Quick action buttons for bulk operations
+- Separate Quick Toggle buttons for each section (Watched Videos and Shorts)
 - Link to Hidden Videos Manager
 - Intuitive icons and visual feedback
 - Responsive layout with 420px width
-- Smooth animations and transitions
+- Smooth animations and transitions for dropdowns

 ### Hidden Videos Manager
 - Full-page interface for managing hidden videos